hellerbarde/stapler/README.md

 License
 -------
 Stapler version 0.2 was written in 2009 by Philip Stark.
-Stapler version 0.3 was written in 2010 by Fred Wenzel.
+Stapler version 0.3 and later were written from 2010--today by Fred Wenzel.

 For a list of contributors, check the ``CONTRIBUTORS`` file.